Optimum Health: 11 Yoga and Ayurveda Practices to Start Today

 Reprinted with permission from Melina Meza.

-Melina MezaMelina Meza Bell has been sharing her knowledge of Hatha Yoga, Ayurveda, and whole foods nutrition with yogis around the world for over 20 years.
-Melina pioneered Seasonal Vinyasa, an innovative multi-disciplined approach to well-being, and is the author of the Art of Sequencing books including her latest, Asana Modifications.
+Melina MezaMelina Meza Bell has been sharing her knowledge of Hatha Yoga, Ayurveda, and Whole Foods Nutrition with yogis around the world for over 20 years.
+Melina pioneered Seasonal Vinyasa, an innovative multi-disciplined approach to well-being, and is the author of the Art of Sequencing books, including her latest, Asana Modifications.

-Since 1997, Melina has been teaching yoga at 8 Limbs Yoga Centers in Seattle, Washington, where she also is Co-Director of their 200- and 500-Hour Teachers’ Training Program.
+Since 1997, Melina has been teaching yoga at 8 Limbs Yoga Centers in Seattle, Washington, where she is also Co-Director of their 200- and 500-Hour Teachers’ Training Program.

 Recent articles